pmbanugo/tina/README_next.md

 If this Isolate crashes — or *segfaults* — the Shard's trap boundary catches the fault, wipes the Isolate, and the supervisor restarts it.
 The other Isolates on the same core never notice.

 ![tcp echo demo](media_assets/tcp_echo.gif)

+*↑ Two shards, one chaos client.
+Shard 1 crashes and gets quarantined.
+Shard 0 never stops serving.
+This is not a demo mode — this is just how Tina works.
+[Run it yourself →](./examples)*

+---

 ## Design Constraints